Cathedral Cove

 • Cathedral Cove Mautohe - planning your trip

-Download this guide for planning your trip to Cathedra Cove Mautohe with information about understanding rockfalls, fitness, gear, conditions, water safety and keeping Cathedral Cove clean.
+Download this 2025 guide from DOC for planning your trip to Cathedra Cove Mautohe with information about understanding rockfalls, fitness, gear, conditions, water safety and keeping Cathedral Cove clean.
+Please note some information may be subject to change - for the latest information please visit the DOC website.

 234 KB